-Alexandre Brongiart gained even more exposure to chemistry when he served as the aide-pharmacien for the French forces which were in the Pyrenees.
-In 1794 though, he returned to Paris and had been appointed as the ingénieur des mines.
-Three years later, he then became a professor at the École Centrale des Quatre-Nations, teaching natural history.
+Brongniart gained more experience of chemistry when he served as the assistant pharmacist for the French forces in the Pyrenees.
+In 1794, he returned to Paris and was appointed as a mining engineer.
+Three years later, he became a professor at the École Centrale des Quatre-Nations, teaching natural history.

 Contributions to Science